 Many of these coffee dates have been with individuals in more traditional jobs who think they want to work at Twitter or Google, the two companies where I’ve spent the last 15 years.
 Journalists and editors, too, approach me in large number.
 So do numerous over-40 types who wonder how to move into the tech world, famous (or infamous) for its orientation to a younger crowd.
 And some advice-seekers have been bright-eyed new grads, typically with social science or liberal arts backgrounds, pinning their hopes on getting into the storied Bay Area tech scene in some capacity or other.

 Sure, I’m interested in coffee.
 But I think one big reason I’m sought after for these conversations is that despite my liberal arts background, I’ve lasted in the tech world for 30 years.
 If I can do it, you probably can, too.
 I say “probably” because there are some characteristics of the space that have nothing to do with coding or technical preparation — and everything to do with attitude, emotional intelligence and flexibility.
-Don’t bother with tech if you’re not truly animated by the unknown, the possible and the improbable.

 All these meetups have led me to develop a bit of a stump speech on what it means, and how it is, to work in tech.
 It’s not for everyone, to be sure.
 I learned that myself when I got into Google — at age 51.